khanlab/cvpl_tools/_sources/GettingStarted/setting_up_the_script.rst.txt

             viewer.add_ome_zarr_array_from_path(...)  # add a large OME ZARR image viewer.show(block=True)  # here all threads available will be used to fetch data to show image

-Napari will utilize all threads on current process to load image, but on a typical dask setup, the **Client()** call will take up all resources available except one thread left for main.
-If image is added to napari and displayed with **viewer.show(block=True)** on the main thread, then Napari does not get the rest of the threads, and the loading speed is slow (working but with some lagging).
+Napari utilizes all threads on the current process to load chunks from the image when we drag mouse to navigation across chunks.
+With typical dask setup, however, worker threads spawned by the :code:`Client()` call take up all threads except one for the main thread.
+If viewer.show(block=True) is called on the main thread, then Napari viewer does not get the rest of the threads, and the loading speed is slow (working but with some lagging).
+The issue is not in adding the image to the viewer, but in the call to viewer.show() where the loading happens.
+I also found that the loading speed is slow regardless if the value of threads_per_worker is set to 1 or more in the Client() initialization.

-solution: the existence of a dask Client object seems to be the cause of the problem, as loading speed is slow no matter if threads_per_worker=1 or threads_per_worker=12.
-Calling client.close() before viewer.show(block=True) solves the problem:
+My solution: Since a running dask Client object seems to be the cause of the problem, calling client.close() before viewer.show(block=True) solves the problem:

 .. code-block:: Python